-- 1. Increase the number of slots on the HCBS waiver to allow more people with dementia to live in the least restrictive setting possible. - 2.
-Research and support innovative models to finance the delivery of home and community-based services.
-Support the testing of pilot programs to improve options for people with dementia to remain at home instead of more costly Medicaid-funded long-term care services. - 3.
-Review existing Medicaid Level of Care policies and identify areas to appropriately incorporate cognitive decline in the determination of the need for long-term care. - 4.
-Conduct a statewide needs assessment to determine the capacity, availability, and cost, and qualities of existing dementia care options. - 5.
-Research opportunities to increase the number of providers for dementia care in underserved communities. - 6.
-Evaluate existing HCBS waiver policies to ensure that persons with Alzheimer's and dementia are able to remain in their preferred environment and that the waiver offers comprehensive services to support participants with dementia. - 7.
-Commission an independent, external study to explore how acuity-based models impact the access to quality care of persons with Alzheimer's and dementia and the opportunities for implementation in Arkansas. - 8.
-Monitor and evaluate Medicaid waivers and ensure they are inclusive of all persons with Alzheimer's and dementia. - 9.
-Review existing financial eligibility standards for people with dementia seeking long-term services and supports to expand access to care for people with dementia.
+- Expand access to dementia education, training, and support services by increasing the collaboration of service providers and the Arkansas Area Agencies on Aging. - Establish a dementia resource center in each Area Agency on Aging - Research and support innovative models to finance the delivery of home and community-based services.
+Support the development and testing of pilot programs to improve options for people with dementia to remain at home instead of more costly Medicaid-funded long-term care services. - Research and support innovative approaches, such as telehealth, to expand access to dementia education and resources. - Review existing Medicaid Level of Care policies and identify areas to appropriately incorporate cognitive decline in the determination of the need for long-term care. - Conduct a statewide needs assessment to determine the capacity, availability, cost, and quality of existing dementia care options. - Research opportunities to increase the number of providers for dementia care in underserved communities. - Evaluate existing HCBS waiver policies to ensure that persons with Alzheimer's and dementia are able to remain in their preferred environment and that the waiver offers comprehensive services to support participants with dementia. - Research and develop an acuity-based model of care that reflects the higher levels of care needed by dementia patients. - Ensure that Medicaid reimbursement levels across care settings reflect the higher levels of care needed by those with dementia.